Assessing the Alignment of Popular CNNs to the Brain for Valence Appraisal: Influence of Object Classes

 \section{Influence of Object Classes}

 In this section, we explore the effect of several object classes on the correlations of the CNNs with the human data.
-We start by introducing \emocam{}, which is the approach used to relate object classes to CNN filters.
-We then describe how we combine this information with the correlation analysis in \secref{s:corr_to_brain} to determine the effect of specific classes on specific correlations, and discuss our findings.
+We start by introducing \emocam{}, i.e., the approach used to relate object classes to CNN filters.
+We then describe how we combine this information with the correlation analysis in \cref{s:corr_to_brain} to determine the effect of specific classes on specific correlations, and discuss our findings.

-EmoCAM was introduced in \cite{EmoCAM24} as a pipeline that allows to determine, on an image corpus level, what object classes are most salient to a model for predicting a particular output label.
+EmoCAM was introduced in \cite{EmoCAM24} as a pipeline that allows to determine, on an image corpus level, what object classes are most salient to a CNN for predicting a particular output label.
 In short, EmoCAM combines an object detection network, in casu YOLOv3 \cite{YOLOv3} trained on Open Images v1, with Class Activation Mapping \cite{CAM}, to weight the importance of each object class to a network $N$'s predictions by processing an image corpus $D$ as follows.
 First, process each image $I \in D$ with YOLO to obtain a list of detected objects and corresponding bounding boxes $B$.
-Next, let $N$ process $I$, and apply a CAM technique to detect the most salient parts of $I$ to the network's predicted output label, resulting in a heatmap $C$.
+Next, let $N$ process $I$, and apply a CAM technique to detect the most salient parts of $I$ to the network's predicted output label, resulting in a heat map $C$.
 Finally, by comparing the overlap between $C$ and $B$, a score is assigned to each YOLO class respective to $N$'s predicted label, equaling the average pixel activation of the class map within the bounding box of each detected object for that class.
 Analyzing these scores over the entirety of $D$ allows to determine what object classes were most salient to each output label.

-We adapt the EmoCAM approach in several ways to create \emocam{} \cite{Repo-EmoCAMpp}.
-First, the system is made to work with Ultralytics\footnote{\url{https://docs.ultralytics.com/}} YOLO models, allowing us to use YOLOv8 trained on Open Images v7.\footnote{At the time of writing, YOLOv8 is the most recent YOLO version for which pretrained weights on Open Images are available.} Second, instead of using the average pixel activation within a bounding box $b$, we update the scoring function to
+We adapt the EmoCAM approach in several ways to create \emocam{}.
+First, the system is made to work with Ultralytics\footnote{\url{https://docs.ultralytics.com/}} YOLO models, allowing us to use YOLOv8 trained on Open Images v7.\footnote{At the time of writing, YOLOv8 is the most recent YOLO version for which pretrained weights on Open Images are available.} Second, we update the scoring function to